nateupstairs/detonate/README.md

 }
 ```

-You can also generate an error manually
+You can also generate an error manually:

 ```go
 func route(w http.ResponseWriter, r *http.Request, param httprouter.Params) {